openstack-archive/fuel-web/docs/develop/architecture.rst

 Nailgun.
 The user can always monitor both the progress and the results using Fuel Web interface or the CLI tool.

-Puppet installs the **puppet-run** script.
+Fuel installs the **puppet-pull** script.
 Developers can use it if they need to manually synchronize manifests from the Master node and run the Puppet process on node again.

 Astute also does some additional actions, depending on environment